FluentValidation/FluentValidation/docs/_doc/aspnet/core.md

 ### Clientside Validation

 FluentValidation is a server-side framework, and does not provide any client-side validation directly.
-However, it can provide metadata that can be applied to the generated HTML elements that can be used by a client-side framework such as jQuery Validate, in the same way that ASP.NET's default validation attributes.
+However, it can provide metadata which, when applied to the generated HTML elements, can be used by a client-side framework such as jQuery Validate, in the same way that ASP.NET's default validation attributes work.

 Note that not all rules defined in FluentValidation will work with ASP.NET's client-side validation.
-For exmaple any rules defined using a condition (with When/Unless), custom validators, or calls to `Must` will not run on the client side.
+For example, any rules defined using a condition (with When/Unless), custom validators, or calls to `Must` will not run on the client side.
 Nor will any rules in a `RuleSet` (although this can be changed - see the section below on "RuleSet for client-side messages").
 The following validators are supported on the client:

 * NotNull/NotEmpty
 * Matches (regex)